 In general I am not a fan of narrow gauge railways that are built on the track beds of an old standard gauge lines, but I'll make an exception in the case of the Brecon Mountain Railway (Rheilffordd Mynydd Brycheiniog).

 The combination of the steep gradients and some bends so tight it is surprising that standard gauge stock could negotiate them, the track formation feels right for a narrow gauge line.

 Its only the old station building at Pontsticill that seems out of scale, and even that is set well back from the current running line.

 The choice of rolling stock is, however, a little surprising.
-The mainstay of the operation is No. 2.
+At the time of my visit (2017), the mainstay of the operation was No. 2.
 This was built by Baldwin of Philadelphia in 1930 for the Eastern Province Cement Co. in Port Elizabeth, South Africa, where it spent its working life hauling limestone.

 In 1973 it ran away driverless, de-railed and was wrecked.
 It was bought as scrap by the owners of the Brecon Mountain Railway who set about restoring it.